 No wax, no stubble, no problem with these best epilators

-Hair removal is never fun at the best of times.
-It's time consuming, often expensive and nearly always painful.
-It could rank as one of the more tedious beauty rituals we like to perform.
-But do you choose an epilator, a razor, wax strips, or hair removal cream?
+Hair removal - it's one of life's more annoying commitments.
+Time consuming, expensive and nearly always painful, it could rank as one of the more tedious beauty rituals we like (or don't like) to perform.
+But do you choose the best epilator on the market, a razor, wax strips, or hair removal cream?

 We all have our favourites – and they all come with pros and cons.
 Hair removal cream makes your legs super smooth, but also sometimes smells pretty pungent.
 Shaving is quick and pain-free, but often leads to rashes or cuts.
 Waxing is great for long lasting smoothness but is, unfortunately, somewhat painful.

 If we’re completely honest, you’re unlikely to have a completely pain free epilating experience.
 But there are other things that make up for it.
 Epilating works a bit like waxing, pulling your hair from the root – which also explains why it lasts much longer than shaving.

 It even works on hairs as small as 0.5mm, meaning the tiniest hairs will be removed.
 And you can even do it from the comfort of your own home.
 Bliss.

 UPDATE:We've incorporated a couple of new models to cater to all of your epilating needs.
 The Emoji AP-18 boasts a somewhat intimidating 72 tweezers - ouch! - while offering Glide Technology to lock down all of those flat lying rogue hairs.
 The Philips Satinelle Prestige Epilator has some of the best features around, but will it see off tough competition from the Panasonic ES-ED96 Epilator Wet/Dry?
 Only time will tell.